lantern-org/testing/README.md

    - `/status` returns `log:[]` which we need to make look like `log:[startResponse{TOKEN}, packet0, packet1, ..., stopResponse]`
    - the log contains phone packets _sent_
    - ingest-server `[GET] /log/TOKEN` returns the server log
+- need some way to clean up the ruby database